-Strong Defense for Fraud Charges
+Strong Defense for Insurance Fraud California

 If you have recently been accused of insurance fraud in California, you are probably wondering what the implications are and what options are available to you.
 Insurance fraud is a serious crime – don’t waste time when it comes to protecting yourself and your legal rights.
 Similar charges have torn lives apart in the blink of an eye and it’s critical you recognize everything at risk.

-Before moving forward with any decisions, you need to know exactly what insurance fraud is.
 The state of California defines insurance fraud as the filing of a false insurance claim to illegally extract benefits from an insurance company.